Thatguy201269/blooket-cheats/README.md

 # Cheats

 ## [Gui](gui.js)
 A GUI containing every cheat in a menu.
-Insructions on how to get it are on my fast ad-free website [here](https://superhackz.webnode.co.uk/blooket/).
+Instructions on how to get it are on my fast ad-free website [here](https://superhackz.webnode.co.uk/blooket/).
 &nbsp;
 ## [Bookmarklets](Bookmarklets.html)
 The bookmark file can add all the cheats as individual bookmarklets to your browser.
-A guide on how to import them can be found [here](tutorial/readme.md).
+A guide on importing them can be found [here](tutorial/readme.md).

 ### [Brawl](brawl)